Soundproofing: Residential

 Significant noise reduction can also be achieved by installing a second interior window.
 In this case, the exterior window remains in place while a slider or hung window is installed within the same wall openings.

-In the US, the FAA offers sound-reducing for homes that fall within a noise contour where the average sound level is 65 dB SPL or greater.
+In the US, the FAA offers sound-reducing measures for homes that fall within a noise contour where the average sound level is 65 dB SPL or greater.
 It is part of their Residential Sound Insulation Program.
-The program provides solid-core wood entry doors plus windows and storm doors.
+The program provides solid-core wood entry doors, plus windows and storm doors.